 Experience confusion, disorientation, or become lost in familiar places

 Become less flexible

 Find it harder to make decisions, show poor judgment and become hesitant to try new things

 At this stage, we understand that trying to promote a sense of independence is important, however, this can be a frightening prospect for both the person with Alzheimer’s and anyone who cares for them.
-There are lots of ways in which you can support your loved one so they can live in their own home safer and for longer, including getting them a personal alarm with GPS.
+There are lots of ways in which you can support your loved one so they can live in their own home safer and for longer, including getting them a dementia tracker.